Table of Contents

 What is Back Office Outsourcing?

-The back-office duties of a business are those that are neither customer-facing nor administrative.
+The back-office operations of a business are those that are neither customer-facing nor administrative.
 Although there is no connection between back-office staff and customers, the front-office relies on back-office operations to function efficiently and maintain overall high performance.

 In contrast to the front office, the back office consists of those organizational components that do not immediately produce money for the firm but that provide critical functions that support day-to-day business operations.